Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> The past is history.
-It no longer exists, but you are keeping it alive in your mind through your thoughts.
-Let it go.
-It is not serving you.
+> There are no secrets to success.
+It is the result of preparation, hard work, learning from failure.

 <!-- QUOTE_END -->